Dianevera/heart-prediction/index.md

 Tests will fail as long as the weights giving a higher accuracy are not put in the best_weights folder

 # State of the art
-The state of the art can be found in the file : "TODO".
+The state of the art can be found in the file : https://www.dropbox.com/scl/fi/wt7suf37wg0n0s8wusnig/Study-of-posibilities.pptx?dl=0&rlkey=vni0fuk736trjp39ob8ebfqvz.

 # Report of project
 The project report can be found in the file : "TODO"